Walkerston State Butcher's Shop: History

 The small timber former State Butcher's shop, built in 1922 in Walkerston, just west of Mackay, stands on the north side of Dutton Street, and is one of the last of the old shops remaining in the town.

 The City of Mackay is named for John Mackay, who entered the valley of the Pioneer River in 1860 and established a pastoral run there the following year.
 In 1862 a settlement was begun on the south bank of the river and by 1863, Mackay had been surveyed and the first lots of land sold.
 It was gazetted as a port of entry and a customs house was opened.
 The town prospered as a port and as a commercial and administrative centre, drawing business from nearby pastoral holdings and the sugar plantations being developed along the river.
 The 1880s saw an expansion in population as the Queensland economy enjoyed a boom and people poured into the colony.
 The sugar industry was also booming and Mackay continued to develop as an important regional centre.

 Walkerston started in the 1860s as a staging centre for teamsters between Mackay and Nebo, and most of the land around Walkerston was selected in the 1860s.
 F.H.
 Wilson set up a boiling-down works in 1867, and a number of buildings were present by the time Walkerston received a Post Office in 1876.
 In this year Walkerston had a population of 200, compared to Mackay's 2000.
 A brickyard was also established around this time, and a Provisional School was opened in 1874.
 Walkerston had two names until 1881: "Alsatia" applied to the area east of Bold Street; and "Walkerston" applied to the area west of Bold Street.

 The development of Walkerston was aided by the Pioneer Valley railway line, which reached Mirani in 1885.
-The presence of seven sugar mills nearby (Alexandra, Pleystowe, Cassada, Branscombe, Lorne, Palms, and Palmyra), built between 1868-1883, also boosted Walkerston's economy during the 1880s.
+The presence of seven sugar mills nearby (Alexandra, Pleystowe, Cassada, Branscombe, Lorne, Palms, and Palmyra), built between 1868 and 1883, also boosted Walkerston's economy during the 1880s.

 Three State butcher shops were opened in Mackay during 1922, and Walkerston received its own State butcher shop in the same year.
 In 1915 T. J. Ryan's Labor government won office in wartime Queensland on the strength of promises to improve living standards - principally by addressing the problems of high commodity prices, price-fixing and the emergence of monopolies.
 The Labor party in general and Ryan and his Treasurer, Ted Theodore, in particular, advocated public ownership of key economic activities, in competition with private enterprise, but at fair prices.
 They argued that by operating at a reduced profit margin the cost of goods and services provided by State-run enterprises would be reduced, and that the flow-on effect would be to reduce and stabilise prices for similar goods and services provided by the private sector.